LobsterRavioli/AmandiGioielli/README.md

 9. Right click on the project > Run As > Run on Server

 ## 📖 Docs  <a name = "documentation"></a>
-The project's documentation can be found in deliverables folder.
+The project's documentation can be found in documentation folder.

 ## ⛏️ Built Using <a name = "built_using"></a>